Iyotetsu 7000 series

 The Iyotetsu 7000 series (伊予鉄7000系, Iyotetsu 7000-kei) is an electric multiple unit (EMU) train type operated by the private railway operator Iyo Railway (Iyotetsu) in Japan.
 Six three-car sets are to be built.

 Overview

 Details of the new trains on order were first announced by Iyo Railway on 14 November 2023.
 The 7000 series is expected to replace ageing 700 series sets converted from Keio 5000 series cars, over which they offer 50% energy savings.

-The trains have lightweight stainless steel car bodies.
+Part of Kinki Sharyo's "Smart Sigma" platform, the trains have lightweight stainless steel car bodies.
 They use variable-frequency drive inverters and regenerative braking.
 LCD passenger information displays are provided above the doors.
 LED lighting is used throughout.

 Formation

 Sets are formed as shown below.